dmbarbour/glas/docs/GlasApps.md

 ## Securing Applications

-Not every program should be trusted with FFI, shared state, and other sensitive resources.
+Not every program should be trusted with FFI, shared state vars, and other sensitive resources.
 This is true within a curated community configuration, and even more true with external scripts of ambiguous provenance.
-So, what can be done?
+But what can be done?

-A configuration can describe who the user trusts or how to find this information.
-With a few conventions, when loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures.
-A compiler can generate record of sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.
+A configuration can describe who the user trusts and in which roles, how to find this information.
+When loading files we could poke around within a folder or repository for signed manifests and certifications of public signatures (e.g. in `".glas/"` subfolders).
+A compiler can track sources contributing to each definition - locations, secure hashes, other definitions, etc. - even accounting for overrides and 'eval' of macros.

-Instead of a binary decision for the entire application, perhaps we can isolate trust to specific definitions.
-Via annotations, some trusted definitions might express that they properly sandbox FFI, permitting calls from less-trusted definitions.
-And perhaps we can express a gradient of trust with our signatures, e.g. that a given definition can be trusted with 'filesystem access' instead of a role like 'full FFI access'.
+Instead of a binary decision for the entire application, we can isolate trust to specific definitions.
+We can also express a gradient of trust via annotations, e.g. a trusted adapter that implements filesystem access in terms of FFI, but sandboxes the FFI, can reduce the trust role to 'filesystem'.
+Another API might further reduce 'filesystem/*' access to 'filesystem/appdata'.
+Each constraint on role would require less user trust.

-Ultimately, we can run untrusted applications in trusted sandboxes, and a trusted application adapter can construct sandboxes upon request based on application settings.
-If an application asks for more authority than it's trusted to receive, the adapter won't stop it: the adapter observes only application settings and runtime version info.
-Instead, the runtime will examine the final application, see that FFI or abstract resources are being used by untrusted functions without sufficient sandboxing, and reject the application.
-At that point, we can abandon the app, further sandbox the app, or extend trust.
+Ultimately, we can run untrusted applications within trusted sandboxes.
+The trusted sandbox can be implemented as a flexible combination of libraries and adapters.
+Applications that anticipate running in untrusted mode should request a suitable adapter via application settings.
+If an application requires more trust than the user offers, the runtime will report role violations and prevent the application from starting (or switching, in case of live code).
+At that point, users can abandon the application, manually extend trust, or (for power users) manually sandbox the application.